-Guelaguetza - Planeta.com
+Guelaguetza

-Guelaguetza is one of the world’s most important festivals and takes place every year in Oaxaca, Mexico.
-Due to Covid19, the July 2020 event has been postponed until December (green light permitting).
+Guelaguetza is one of the world’s most fascinating festivals and takes place every July in Oaxaca, Mexico.
+After two years of virtual celebration due to COVID19, 2022’s event returned as a hybrid event.

 Headlines